steveking-gh/brink/README.md

 ## `assert <expression>;`

-Reports an error if the specified expression does not evaluate to a true (non-zero) value.
+The assert statement reports an error if the specified expression does not evaluate to a true (non-zero) value.
 Assert expressions provide a means of error checking and do not affect the output file.

 Example: